New: Stewardship Guidelines and Best Management Practices for Neonicotinoid Insecticide-Treated Seed

-The MDA is seeking input on new stewardship guidelines and best management practices (BMPs) for neonicotinoid insecticide-treated seed.
-These BMPs were developed in response to special registration review for neonicotinoid insecticides.
+The MDA recently received public comments on new stewardship guidelines and best management practices (BMPs) for neonicotinoid insecticide-treated seed.
+These BMPs were developed in response to a special registration review for neonicotinoid insecticides.

-The purpose of these BMPs is to minimize the impact of neonicotinoid treated seed on insect pollinators.
+The BMPs are designed to minimize the impact of neonicotinoid treated seed on insect pollinators.
 The MDA, in cooperation with University of Minnesota Extension and others, has developed these BMPs to address the potential risk to pollinators from the seed treatment dust during planting season.
-The MDA requests comments on the document now through December 20, 2018 at 4:30 p.m.
+The MDA accepted comments until December 20, 2018 and is currently reviewing the comments received.

 Special Registration Review

 The Minnesota Department of Agriculture (MDA) has conducted a special registration review of neonicotinoid insecticides.
 Neonicotinoids are widely used systemic insecticides that can be absorbed into plant tissue and moved throughout the plant.
 They are effective at low concentrations and can impact pests on contact or through the consumption of treated plant material.

 In order to conduct this review, the MDA followed a scoping document that solicited input from the public and several interested stakeholders.
 Based on the review, the MDA identified several opportunities for action to minimize the impact of neonicotinoids on pollinators.